Skip to Main Content

 The Wine Program as a Structural Asset

 A 20,000-bottle inventory across 3,600 selections is not a wine list, it is a wine department.
 At most Peninsula restaurants operating at the $$$$ price point, the wine program is competent and California-heavy, pulling from familiar Napa Cabernet names and a handful of European imports.
 Selby's builds to a different standard.
-The six core strength areas, California, Burgundy, Bordeaux, Italy, Rhône, and Germany/Austria, reflect the kind of list shaped by someone who understands wine as a food-pairing tool rather than a revenue line.
+Its core strengths are California, Burgundy, Bordeaux, Italy, Rhône, and Germany/Austria.

 Wine Director Andrew Green oversees a team that includes Jaime Pinedo at the director level alongside sommeliers Caleb McArthur, Nile Schneider, Sam Cooper, and Pamela Fawson.
-That staffing depth, five named wine professionals at a single restaurant, is unusual outside San Francisco proper and signals that the program operates with genuine seriousness.
+That staffing depth signals a serious program.
 A corkage fee of $75 applies for bottles brought in, which is in line with the market rate at comparable Peninsula tables and slightly below what major San Francisco rooms charge.
 The list prices itself at the $$$ wine tier, meaning many bottles clear $100, which tracks with both the inventory depth and the $$$$-rated cuisine format.

 For comparison, the wine program at a room like Blue Hill at Stone Barns in Tarrytown, which operates a comparable farm-driven American format, emphasizes biodynamic and natural producers over depth of inventory.
 Selby's takes the opposite position: breadth and depth over programmatic ideology.
 Neither is wrong; they reflect different theories of what wine service should do for the table.